-However, model-based development is not without risk.
-It is not obviously clear whether a seamless development process from early design to final target code is feasible: Challenges, such as, e.g., knowledge of environment properties, which are difficult to formalize, or customer-specific coding and certification standards, can-with varying degrees of difficulty-be solved.
-However, the main problem is that in contrast with, for instance, compiler construction, they can be solved not by tool builders alone, but only in close cooperation with domain experts: A model-based development will necessarily be domain-specific.
+These problems can-with varying degrees of difficulty-be solved.
+The main problem is that in contrast with, for instance, compiler construction, they can be solved not by tool builders alone, but only in close cooperation with domain experts: A model-based development will necessarily be domain-specific.
 Finding common vocabularies and notations to define the conceptual, system and product models is a rather ambitious goal.